chakkritte/nn/doc/convolution.md

     * [VolumetricAveragePooling](#nn.VolumetricAveragePooling) : a 3D average-pooling operation over an input video.
     * [VolumetricMaxUnpooling](#nn.VolumetricMaxUnpooling) : a 3D max-unpooling operation.
     * [VolumetricReplicationPadding](#nn.VolumetricReplicationPadding) : Pads a volumetric feature map with the value at the edge of the input borders. ;
+    * [UpSampling](#nn.UpSampling): Upsampling for either spatial or volumetric inputs using nearest neighbor or linear interpolation.

 <a name="nn.TemporalModules"></a>